dazraf/vertx-hot/readme.md

 * `buildResources` - when set to `true`, any change to files under the resource directories will trigger a compile.
 Use this if your resources generate sources.
 Default is `false`.

+* `notificationPort` - the websocket port for notifications to the browser, when used in conjunction with `liveHttpReload` set to `true`.
+Default is `9999`.

 ### Sequence